-Our opinion after reviewing GuitarTricks.com
+My opinion after reviewing GuitarTricks.com

-GuitarTricks is definitely a high quality site, which has lessons for all levels of guitar players.
+GuitarTricks is definitely a high-quality site, which has lessons for all levels of guitar players.
 The volume of lessons they have on their site is gigantic, and they add more regularly.

-What we definitely liked about GuitarTricks:
+What I definitely like about GuitarTricks:

-- Good search and site structure, so that you can easily browse the 1000's of instructional videos.
+- Good search and site structure, so that you can easily browse the 1000s of instructional videos.

-- Affordable pricing compared to the quantity of courses on the site.
+- Affordable pricing compared to the number of courses on the site.
 Getting this many lessons from a private guitar teacher would cost a great deal of money, yet only $15 a month at GuitarTricks.

 - Videos have a 3-angle view shot on HD cameras, so you always see what's going on in high-definition.

-- 60 day money back guarantee, so if you sign up but change your mind/don't have time/break your guitar, etc., you can just ask for a refund.
+- 60-day money-back guarantee, so if you sign up but change your mind/don't have time/break your guitar, etc., you can just ask for a refund.

-However, there are a few negative things we noticed at GuitarTricks during our review:
+However, there are a few negative things I noticed at Guitar Tricks during my review: